sussexstudent/website/README.md

 To ease the use of components, they are pre-built as React components are rendered to static markup in a number of ways.
 The generator can be used to build full pages and kept inside of git, for example the Homepage.
 Our docs also include a Composer to create pages of components visually on the fly without any need of writing markup, handy for societies to use in their microsites.

-### Docs
+### Styleguide
-Documentation for the components and more lives in `/docs`.
-Within the docs lives a composer application for building pages from components visually.
+A styleguide & documentation lives in `/docs`.
+It is automatically published to [style.sussexstudent.com](https://style.sussexstudent.com).

 ## Getting started